Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

-### You have an approval process that contains a condition.
-The condition requires that releases be approved by a team leader before they are deployed.
-You have a policy stating that approvals must occur within eight hours.
-You discover that deployment fail if the approvals take longer than two hours.
-You need to ensure that the deployments only fail if the approvals take longer than eight hours.
-Solution: From Pre-deployment conditions, you modify the Time between re-evaluation of gates option.
-Does this meet the goal?

-- [x] Yes.
-- [ ] No.

 ### You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
 The release pipeline will create the following resources: Two resource groups Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group You need to recommend a solution to deploy the resources.
 Solution: Create a main template that will deploy the resources in one resource group and a nested template that will deploy the resources in the other resource group.
 Does this meet the goal?

 - [ ] Yes.